iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> It is those who concentrate on but one thing at a time who advance in this world.
+> Those who know, do.
+Those that understand, teach.
 >
-> — Gary Keller
+> — Aristotle

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->